 The KPZ equation was introduced by Kardar, Parisi, and Zhang in 1986 \cite{KPZ} as a universal model for interface growth, and is believed to model a variety of real-life phenomena such as bacterial colony growth, see e.g.\ the review article \cite{HHT}.
 It is a stochastic PDE, given by

-where the first term at the right stands for relaxation, the second term at the right for non-linear slope-dependent growth, and the random forcing term $\xi(T,X)$ is space-time white noise.
-Mathematical sense can be given to this equation through the Cole-Hopf transformation $\mathcal H(T,X)=\log Z(T,X)$, which transforms the KPZ equation to the stochastic heat equation
+where the first term in the right-hand side stands for relaxation, the second term for non-linear slope-dependent growth, and the random forcing term $\xi(T,X)$ is space-time white noise.
+Mathematical sense can be given to this equation through the Hopf--Cole transformation $\mathcal H(T,X)=\log Z(T,X)$, which transforms the KPZ equation to the stochastic heat equation

 a stochastic PDE for which the solution theory is classical.
 A more general notion of solution was constructed by Hairer \cite{Hairer}.
-The narrow wedge solution of KPZ is one of the physically relevant solutions, characterized by Dirac initial data of the Cole-Hopf transform $Z(0,X)=\delta_{X=0}.$ With this initial conditions, typical KPZ solutions behave roughly like a narrowing parabola $\frac{X^2}{2T}$ as $T\to 0$.
-We refer to \cite{Corwin} for more details about this solution and to \cite{Quastel} for a general discussion on Cole-Hopf solutions of KPZ.
+The narrow wedge solution of KPZ is one of the physically relevant solutions, characterized by Dirac initial data of the Hopf--Cole transform $Z(0,X)=\delta_{X=0}.$ With this initial condition, typical KPZ solutions behave roughly like a narrowing parabola $\frac{X^2}{2T}$ as $T\to 0$.
+We refer to \cite{Corwin} for more details about this solution and to \cite{Quastel} for a general discussion on Hopf--Cole solutions of KPZ.

-In what follows, $\mathcal H(T,X)$ denotes the Hopf–Cole solution of KPZ equation with narrow wedge initial condition.
+In what follows, $\mathcal H(T,X)$ denotes the Hopf--Cole solution of KPZ equation with narrow wedge initial condition.
 Amir, Corwin, and Quastel \cite{AmirCorwinQuastel} proved in 2010 that the probability distribution of $\mathcal H(T,X)$ can be characterized by the Fredholm determinant $Q_{\sigma_{\rm KPZ}}$.
 Such a characterization was obtained independently, but without rigorous justification of certain steps, by Sasamoto and Spohn \cite{SasamotoSpohn}, and predicted also by Dotsenko \cite{Dotsenko} and Calabrese, Le Doussal, and Rosso \cite{CLDR}.
 Let us now describe this characterization.

 The probability distribution of $\mathcal H(T,X)-\frac{X^2}{2T}$ is independent of $X$ \cite[Theorem 1.1]{Corwin}), hence we can restrict ourselves to studying the probability distribution of $\mathcal H(T,0)$, or to the distribution of the suitably re-scaled random variable